 A Sensitivity for the Details of Your Look

 Many men know that thick pinstripe suits often communicate that “boss” or “boardroom” look, but what about other aspects of the suits, such as peak lapels?
-What are you communicating when you opt for a peak lapel verses a slim notch?
+What are you communicating when you opt for a peak lapel versus a slim notch?
 What do the differences mean to you, if anything?

 To many, it may not mean a thing.
 But to those who are discerning of the details – an interviewer, a potential business partner or even that attractive blonde across the room – it may mean a lot.
-Just like how you wouldn’t wear a floral print shirt to a funeral, you wouldn’t want to head into a boardroom looking like this.
+Just like how you wouldn’t wear a floral print shirt to a funeral, you wouldn’t want to head into a boardroom looking like this

 You never get a second chance to make a first impression. – Will Rogers